ABOUT OGL

 TAKE A DIVE INTO OUR FEATURED COLLECTIONS

-The Ocean Genome Legacy is trusted to collect, study, maintain, and share genomic data from our ocean.
+The Ocean Genome Legacy Center is trusted to collect, study, maintain, and share genomic data from our ocean.
 Through sponsorships and partnerships, we are able to provide data to ocean conservation organizations around the world.
 Take a quick look of some of our featured collections.

 FAQs